joachimschaaf/dockerdemo/README.md

 ## Dockerfile

-An example `Dockerfile` can be found in `src/main/docker`.
+An example `Dockerfile` can be found in `dockerfile`.

 ## Build Docker image

 To build a new image from the Dockerfile, run the following command:

+    cd dockerfile
     docker build -t myimage .

 The builds a new image with the name (tag) `myimage`.
 The new image can be found with

     docker images

 ## Docker hub login

+Per default, Docker images are *pulled* from the central Docker hub (https://hub.docker.com/).
+For example, get the latest ubuntu with

+    docker pull ubuntu

-To access our private Docker hub (or registry), a login is required.
+To access our private Docker hub (or registry), a login is required:

+    docker login hub.1worldsync.de

-If you just want to download images, the 'readonly' user is sufficient, but if you want to push (upload) the images you have built you have to login with a user with write access.
+If you just want to download images, the 'readonly' user is sufficient, but if you want to *push* (upload) the images you have built you have to login with a user with write access.
 Use the user 'docker' in this case.
 Passwords are provided privately :-)

-## Push image
+## Tag and Push image

-text
+To publish a previously built Docker image, it has to be tagged and pushed to the registry.

+Tag the image with your Linux username so we can all push our own image.
+Then tag it with the registry and push the image:

+    docker tag myimage demo-<My_Userid>/myimage
+    docker tag demo-<My_Userid>/myimage hub.1worldsync.de/demo-<My_Userid>/myimage
+    docker push hub.1worldsync.de/demo-<My_Userid>/myimage

 ## Do it with Maven

+Got to the directory `maven-project` for an example Maven project that builds the same image.

 We use the `dockerfile-maven-plugin` from Spotify to build images in our software.